-Aircraft Mechanic was the 410th most popular job in the U.S. Government in 2018, with 59 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Aircraft Mechanic was the 370th most popular job in the U.S. Government in 2020, with 117 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Aircraft Mechanic jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.